View All

 Frequently Asked Questions (FAQs)

-10. What is data transformation in KDD?
+4. What is the role of discretization in data transformation in data mining?

 Rohit Sharma